-In 2021, we mutually agreed with a minority partner to terminate one of our merchant alliance joint ventures effective March 2022.
-In conjunction with such termination, the joint venture minority partner elected to exercise its option to purchase certain additional merchant contracts of the joint venture for \$175 million, resulting in the recognition of a pre-tax gain of \$147 million in the first six months of 2022.
+Effective March 2022, we mutually agreed with a minority partner to terminate one of our merchant alliance joint ventures.
+In conjunction with such termination, the joint venture minority partner elected to exercise its option to purchase certain additional merchant contracts of the joint venture for \$175 million, resulting in the recognition of a pretax gain of \$147 million during the first nine months of 2022.